oversizedcanoe/TechStacks/readme.md

 ### Front End

- - For large, dynamic, feature rich Front Ends (FE), Angular is my framework of choice.
-The batteries included approach to everything, from routing, HTTP requests, and *especially* Dependency Injection, is hard to beat when developing a complex application.
+ - For large, complex, feature rich Front Ends, Angular is my framework of choice.
+The batteries included approach to everything, from routing, HTTP requests, and *especially* Dependency Injection, is hard to beat when developing a dynamic, interactive application.
    - I use the Angular CLI to start and develop Angular apps.

  - For smaller -- but still dynamic and interactive -- apps, I have been enjoying React.
 I know it is fully capable of being used for larger projects (case in point: FaceBook), but I prefer Angular for such a task.
 By keeping the TS and HTML in a single file (unlike Angular), it guides me to write smaller, simpler components.